aeon-technology/docs/content/Tutorials/Liquid/liquid.md

 # Build a Liquid Model

-DFF has functionality to build liquid models for the purposes of parameterization and validation of nonbond parameters.
-In this lesson we show how to build pure liquid model and liquid interface model, and use TEAMFF to prepare simulation jobs.
+Liquid models are useful for the purposes of parameterization and validation of nonbond parameters.
+In this lesson we show how to build pure liquid model and a liquid interface model.

 ## Build a Liquid Model